carpentries-incubator/intro-image-classification-cnn/episodes/03-build-cnn.md

 - What is a (artificial) neural network (ANN)?
 - How is a convolutional neural network (CNN) different from an ANN?
 - What are the types of layers used to build a CNN?
-- How do you monitor the training process?
-- What is underfitting?

 ::::::::::::::::::::::::::::::::::::::::::::::::